 I made an interesting discovery when I measured the charging current of the Olight UC directly on the battery with the multimeter and compared it with the charging current of the Technoline BC700.
 Why measure directly on the battery and not via the USB multimeter?
 You can draw conclusions with a USB multimeter, but ultimately you can only get the correct values out if you measure the current directly on the battery.

 Here I noticed that my AA and AAA batteries (NiMH) from Amazon Basics are charged with 30 mA for about 60 to 260 seconds.
 The charging current then rises abruptly to approx. 500 mA and then remains at this value for a few seconds.
 Then it falls back to 400 mA within a few seconds and then rises again to 520 mA.
 That seems to be some kind of quick charge interval.

 The Technoline BC700, on the other hand, charges continuously with approx. 200 mA, which of course takes significantly longer than with a charging current that is twice as high.
 So the Olight UC is not only light, but also pretty fast.

-We are still a long way from this value with the Olight UC.
-Here my 2000 mAh battery is charged with approx. 500 mA, which corresponds to 1 / 4C.
-So only a quarter of the value, which is the lower limit of fast charging for model builders.
-With the Olight you don't have to worry that the "faster" charging will damage the batteries.
+However, we are still a long way from this value with the Olight UC.
+Here my 2000 mAh battery is charged with approx. 500 mA, which corresponds to 1/4C.
+So only a quarter of the value, which represents the lower limit of fast loading for model builders.
+With the Olight, you don't have to worry that the "faster" charging will also damage the batteries.

 As mentioned above, the Olight charger can be supplied with power at any USB port.
 As a test, I have a 2000 mA AA size battery on mine Zendure A2 power bank charged.
 I measured the following values: